 Most of the other ingredients have historically been used for women’s health issues, though there’s less (if any) clinical evidence available that they make any difference for menopause.

 As with all supplement products, there might be side effects associated with taking Estrovive.
 Even so, the company claims that the supplement’s ingredients are plant-based and all-natural and that there aren’t any long-term side effects associated with them.

-We couldn’t find much evidence of negative side effects in customer reviews besides some minor stomach problems that many users shared went away after a few months.
+There weren't many negative side effects in customer reviews besides some minor stomach problems that many users shared went away after a few months.